 When you prepare to implement your new process management solution, keep the statistics in mind.
 According to a recent study, 68 percent of enterprise workflow solutions fail.
 These solutions rarely fail because of a fault in the technology—if it fails, chances are the people are to blame.
 For example:

-- The software salesperson lacks experience with the product and makes faulty promises about speed of implementation.
+- The software salesperson lacks experience with the product and makes faulty promises about the speed of implementation.

 - The people at the enterprise are not properly trained.